Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 4th July 1816 Arthur Annesley 1st Earl Mountnorris (age 71) died.
 His son George (age 45) succeeded 2nd Earl Mountnorris of Mountnorris Castle in Armagh, 9th Viscount Valentia, 7th Baron Altham.

 On 23rd July 1844 George Annesley 2nd Earl Mountnorris (age 73) died.
 Earl Mountnorris of Mountnorris Castle in Armagh and Baron Altham extinct.
-His fourth cousin once removed Arthur (age 58) succeeded 10th Viscount Valentia.
+His half fourth cousin once removed Arthur (age 58) succeeded 10th Viscount Valentia.